kalaiyarasanperumal/project-portfolio/README.md

 ## 🙌 Thank You

 Thank you for visiting my portfolio.
-If you're interested in collaboration or hiring, feel free to reach out!
+I'm open to opportunities, collaborations, or freelancing.
+Feel free to connect!